Thesis 12: Polygamy, when based on equal rights of all parties involved, leads to stable, lasting relationships, perhaps even more than monogamy.

 On the other hand, many people in western countries who live multiple relationships specify the wish for long-term relationships as their main motivation.
 They often say that they do not want to end an existing love for a new love, as numerous articles and books on the subject report.

 Due to the legal situation which prohibits polygamy in western countries we are lacking scientific evidence about the effect of polygamy on the durability of marriages in modern western societies.
 But based on my own experience in a polyamorous relation lasting since 2003 – that means, double the time than the average german marriage – and the findings of scientific research about polyamorous people I think it is quite possible that for many people multiple relationships last longer than the average monogamous marriage.

 This is not meant as an attack on monogamy, but only based on statistical findings that monogamy does not seem to work for most people as a way to have stable long lasting relations.

 Notice: This article is translated from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
 Last updated: December 8, 2013 at 17:30 pm © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.Tags: Divorce Statistics, Family, Germany, Infidelity, Love, Marriage, Monogamy, multiple relationships, Polyamory, Polygamy, Sex
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.Tags: Divorce Statistics, Family, Germany, Infidelity, Love, Marriage, Monogamy, multiple relationships, Polyamory, Polygamy, Sex